Cragady/common-setups/README.md

 Maybe I'll just download the Windows version of Neovim and use the vs-code plugin for Neovim and do a basic config for that.

+## Very Important Tree-Sitter thing

+Run `:TSUpdate` every now and then if tree sitter is giving you issues.

 ## Neovim + Fugitive

 To run Fugitive within Neovim, use this command: `:Git`